Application Deadline: Monday, January 17, 2022

 The Public Affairs Section of the U.S. Embassy in Mozambique welcomes applications for the 2022 Study of the United States Institutes (SUSI) Program for Scholars.
 SUSI programs are intensive post-graduate level academic programs designed to provide foreign university faculty and other scholars the opportunity to deepen their understanding of U.S. society, culture, values, and institutions.
 The ultimate goal of the Institutes is to strengthen curricula and to enhance the quality of teaching about the United States in academic institutions abroad.

 Program Details: SUSI for Scholars will take place at various colleges, universities, and institutions throughout the United States over the course of six weeks beginning in or after June 2022.
 Each Institute includes a four week academic residency component and up to two weeks of an integrated study tour.
 Institutes will be held in the following themes in U.S. Studies:

 - Journalism and Media

-- be mid-career, typically between the ages of 30-50, highly-motivated, experienced scholars and professionals from research or higher education or research organizations (not-for-profits, think tanks, etc.)
+- be mid-career, typically between the ages of 30-50, highly motivated, experienced scholars and professionals from research or higher education or research organizations (non-profits, think tanks, etc.)

 - be citizens or nationals of Mozambique, or permanent residents holding a valid Mozambican passport